whatever555/free-pilot-vim/README.md

 A fast, lightweight, and configurable AI completion plugin that works with both local and cloud models.
 Get GitHub Copilot-like functionality for free or at a fraction of the cost!
 Built as an experiment to see what was possible with local ollama and remote openrouter AI models.

+FYI: If you are are looking for a coding assistant plugin, check out: https://github.com/whatever555/vim-code-checker

 ## ✨ Features

 - 🚀 Real-time AI-powered code completion